Sutton Bonington: Transport

 There were two railway stations close to the village: Kegworth station (closed in 1968) to the north and Hathern station (closed in 1960) to the south-east.
 In 2008, East Midlands Parkway station opened at Ratcliffe on Soar, approximately 3.5 mi to the north, providing good links on the Midland Main Line which passes through the parish and on the eastern edge of the village in a cutting.

 Junction 24 of the M1 motorway is only 2.5 mi away, near Kegworth, and the East Midlands Airport is also nearby to the west.
 The A6006 Rempstone Road runs along the south-east boundary of the parish, and through Zouch, and leads to the A6.

 The Skylink bus route serves the village and the university campus, with regular buses running between Nottingham city centre and Loughborough, including stops at Kegworth, the Airport, Long Eaton and Beeston.
 Another, less regular, bus service operates between Nottingham city centre and Normanton on Soar, via Clifton.

 The long-distance footpath, the Midshires Way, passes through the parish, running from West Leake to Kegworth along Melton Lane and Station Road.
 Two of the country lanes in the parish (Landcroft Lane and Hungary Lane) were designated as quiet lanes in 2004, giving equal priority between vehicular traffic and pedestrians, cyclists and horse riders.
 The River Soar, which runs through Zouch and then along the western boundary of the parish, is canalised and is well used by small watercraft.

 Local government and elections

 The parish comes within the Soar Valley electoral district for purposes of electing a councillor to Nottinghamshire County Council.
 The most recent election was in 2009 when Linda Sykes, of the Conservative party, won the seat.
 For the election of a councillor to Rushcliffe Borough Council, the parish forms part of the Soar Valley ward, which covers a smaller area than the electoral district of the same name, and consists of the three parishes of Sutton Bonington, Kingston on Soar and Ratcliffe on Soar.
 The most recent election was in 2007 when Terry Holt, of the Liberal Democrats, won the seat.
 The next Borough election will be held in 2011.

 The parish council has 11 councillors; there was an uncontested election for these seats in 2007.

-The Member of Parliament for the parliamentary constituency of Rushcliffe is Ruth Edwards, of the Conservative party, who has held the seat since 2019.
+The parish falls within the parliamentary constituency of Rushcliffe.